MindscapeHQ/raygun4breakpad/README.md

 # raygun4breakpad

-Breakpad sample projects for Linux and MacOS to use with Raygun.com.
+Breakpad sample projects for Windows, Linux and MacOS to use with Raygun.com.

 Each sample is a small code project that integrates with the Breakpad source.
 When executed, the application crashes and creates a crash dump file (`.dmp`).

 Upload the resulting file to Raygun using the `send_minidump.sh` script contained in each sample folder.

+The Windows sample uses Breakpad's `CrashReportSender` to upload minidumps automatically.

 ## Project structure